tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

 Not many changes at the moment, but we have attained a degree of separation between development and production, which we will now expand.
 Note the `from .base import *` line, which is not part of the original `settings.py` file.
 We need it to extend the `base.py` settings into `local.py` and `production.py`.

+Now, how do we go about telling django which settings file to use?
+For that, we will need to set an environment variable that we can use to programmatically instruct django to use the proper settings file.

+We'll call our variable `DJANGO_EXECUTION_ENVIRONMENT`.
+On our local environment, its value will be `LOCAL` and on our deployment environment, it will be `PRODUCTION`.

+For Mac OS (my development OS of choice), I just simply run `nano -w ~/.bash_profile` on the command line, and add the following line to my `.bash_profile` file:

+    export DJANGO_EXECUTION_ENVIRONMENT="LOCAL"

+Once I save the changes, I run `source ~/.bash_profile` on the command line, and then test that it worked by running `echo $DJANGO_EXECUTION_ENVIRONMENT`, the result of which, if successful, is `LOCAL`.

+If you use a system other than Mac OS, switch ASAP! :) Nah, just kidding.
+A relevant google search will point you in the right direction.

+We'll cover the deployment portion (i.e., how to set the environment variable in our production environment) when we get to it.

+Let's work on the `base.py` file now.